klairvoyage/MAL/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License](LICENSE).
 Feel free to use, modify, and distribute the code for personal and commercial purposes.

 ---
 > This [README](README.md) was mainly written by ChatGPT! :)